13 steps to developing your employer branding strategy

 Most employer branding strategies should contain an assortment of these.
 But on top of these perks, you also need to consider the core values of your business.
 How highly your employees are valued.
 How committed you are to being the best in your industry.
 How much you care about supporting your customers.

 Your Employee Value Proposition is central to how attractive your brand is to recruits, and how effectively you can retain the staff you already have on board.
-It should be kept transparent and in easy reach of any member of your organisation at all times to reinforce these messages, which is why our BAM™ solution’s capacity to ‘educate’ employees allows our clients to house core brand documents which can be accessed at any opportunity.
+It should be kept transparent and in easy reach of any member of your organisation at all times to reinforce these messages, which is why our BAM by Papirfly™ solution’s capacity to ‘educate’ employees allows our clients to house core brand documents which can be accessed at any opportunity.